 TD is a clinical syndrome that can result from a variety of intestinal pathogens.
 Bacterial pathogens are the predominant risk, thought to account for up to 80%–90% of TD.
-Intestinal viruses usually account for at least 5%–8% of illnesses, although improved diagnostics may increase recognition of norovirus infections in the future.
+Intestinal viruses may account for at least 5%–15% of illnesses, although multiplex molecular diagnostic assays increase their detection.
 Infections with protozoal pathogens are slower to manifest symptoms and collectively account for approximately 10% of diagnoses in longer-term travelers.
 What is commonly known as “food poisoning” involves the ingestion of preformed toxins in food.
 In this syndrome, vomiting and diarrhea may both be present, but symptoms usually resolve spontaneously within 12 hours.

 Giardia is the main protozoal pathogen found in TD.
 Entamoeba histolytica is a relatively uncommon cause of TD, and Cryptosporidium is also relatively uncommon.
 The risk for Cyclospora is highly geographic and seasonal: the most well-known risks are in Nepal, Peru, Haiti, and Guatemala.
 Dientamoeba fragilis is a flagellate occasionally associated with diarrhea in travelers.
-Most of the individual pathogens are discussed in their own sections in Chapter 3, and persistent diarrhea in returned travelers is discussed in Chapter 5.
+Most of the individual pathogens are discussed in their own sections in Chapter 4, and diarrhea in returned travelers is discussed in Chapter 11.